Optimally frequency synchronized networks of non identical Kuramoto oscillators: Introduction

 \section{Introduction}

-Many complex systems in biology, society, economics and technology involve many interacting units organized as adaptative networks in order to collectively process information, electricity, matter or energy.
+Numerous complex systems in biology, society, economics and technology involve many interacting units organized as adaptative networks in order to collectively process information, electricity, matter or energy.
 Mycelial fungi and acellular slime molds, plant circadian oscillation, blood vessel growth, genetic and neural networks, internet, road and rail networks, mail and collaborators, power grids, opinion and disease spreading constitute a non-exhaustive list of examples that have been reported on by an abundant literature \cite{AdaptativeNetworksReviews1,AdaptativeNetworksReviews2,AdaptativeNetworksReviews3}.

 Besides their exceptional ubiquity, adaptative networks display also fascinating features: although based on simple local rules, they can self-organize robustly toward phase transitions \cite{Bornholdt2000,Bornholdt2003,Garlaschelli2007} and highly non-trivial complex topologies involving modular structure and cluster synchronization \cite{Zanette2006,Gutierrez2011}.
-Testimony of the adaptation of these networks, strong correlations between frequency and ingoing connection weight distributions are reported \cite{Brede2008a,Brede2008b,Papadopoulos2017}.
-The resulting enhance of synchronization proves that the adaptative network is able to make the most of the heterogeneity of its components \cite{Nashikawa2016}.
+As evidence of the adaptation of these networks, strong correlations between frequency and incoming connection weight distributions are reported \cite{Brede2008a,Brede2008b,Papadopoulos2017}.
+The resulting increase in synchronization proves that the adaptative network is able to make the most of the heterogeneity of its components \cite{Nashikawa2016}.